 Immediately address these wards through home remedies once you see them appear.

-If warts do not disappear even after according them home remedy treatment, always visit the doctor for treatment before visiting your nail technician for a pedicure.
+If warts do not disappear even after, according to them, home remedy treatment, always visit the doctor for treatment before visiting your nail technician for a pedicure.

 Do not fret when you see warts.
-Many people who once had this condition easily treated warts.
+Many people who once had this condition were quickly treated for warts.

 What are Corns or Calluses?

-Corns or calluses is also a skin condition that occurs as a result of the foot skin having repeated friction against an area or when a person is wearing a smaller sized shoe.
+Corns or calluses are also a skin condition that occurs due to the foot skin having repeated friction against an area or when a person is wearing a smaller-sized shoe.

 Corns appear on foot like a hard layer of dead skin.

-They can be painful and excruciating.
+They can be painful.
 Aside from that, they are noticeable, too.
-Immediately after spotting them, you should accord the right care and treatment to your foot.
+Immediately after spotting them, you should accord your foot the proper care and treatment.

-In most cases, corns form on the toes as well as on the sole of your feet.
+In most cases, corns form on the toes and the sole of your feet.

-Doctors’ advice patients who suffer from the corns is to always wear the right shoes as well as avoid friction with sharp objects.
+Doctors advise patients who suffer from corns to always wear the right shoes and avoid friction with sharp objects.